Shipyards and Asbestos

 - Willman Asbestos

-Although veterans can’t take the government to court, they can file for damages against the asbestos manufacturers and companies that supplied the military with asbestos-containing products.
+Although veterans can’t take the government to court, they can sue the asbestos manufacturers and companies that supplied the military with asbestos-containing products.
+They can also file claims with asbestos trusts.
+Any compensation they receive from private actions does not affect their VA benefits.

 Additional Resources and Help for Asbestos Victims